crate/cloud-reference/docs/billing.rst

 should function as a single reference document for finding the information you need about billing, invoicing, and payments.

-You can at any time check your current accumulated bill at the bottom left of the CrateDB Cloud Console screen:
+Your current accumulated bill can be always found under the billing tab in Organization section:

 .. image:: _assets/img/billing-meter.png
    :alt: Cloud Console billing meter